alimustafa2522/lab_2/worksheet.md

 Give at least two examples of potentially bad input and the results you observe.

+Hello, ali.
+You are 0 years, 0 weeks, and 0 days old today i put my name ali as input and year i put is 1949 and date 304 and month 14 thats why he is showing error in results while program is run

 4. Complete all the size and range entries below.